suspicious-cow/token_counter/README.md

 ---

-**Note**: This tool captures genuine differences in how LLMs format their outputs.
-Token count variations between providers reflect real behavioral differences, not measurement errors.
+**Note**: This tool captures genuine differences in how LLMs format their text outputs.
+Token count variations between providers reflect real behavioral differences in text generation, not measurement errors.
+Multimodal features (images, audio, vision) are not analyzed by this tool.